MkDay/Post-Collection/prevent-default-vs-return-false.md

 Okay, now you know how to use `.preventDefault()` practically.
 But hold on, can we use it anywhere we want to stop default behaior?

 Actually we couldn't!

-Followings are the most common things you have to consider before using it.
+Followings are some cases we couldn't use it with.

   1. with events that couldn't be canceled
   1. to stop event propagation
   1. to create callback functions with custom parameters